This article is part of the Fixed Assets Module training. Click here for more information on the Fixed Assets Module

 If the User desires to perform bulk edits via an Excel Template, the User can select each Potential Asset Row by checking the box on the row and then click the 'Export Selected' button in the top of the Potential Assets list.
 This will export a template with each of the selected Potential Assets.
-The majority of the template will be blank, but the Current Cost (Detail Amount) and Location (Detail Location) will be filled in for each row.
+The majority of the template will be blank, but the Acquisition Cost (Detail Amount) and Location (Detail Location) will be filled in for each row.
 The User could then complete each necessary cell value, save the .csv file, then return to R365 and click the 'Import' button to upload the Asset records.
 Any Potential Assets updates from this imported will be removed from the Potential Assets list upon import.

 Each row contains the following information about the transaction.
 Click here to view the original transaction that created the example row above.

 - Desc - this is the description and represents the text entered in to the 'Comment' field on the transaction

 - # - this is the transaction number (AP Inv # or JE #).
 Note: This value is also hyperlinked to open the original transaction record